-Lakes of the Clouds is a 11.8 mile moderately trafficked out and back trail located near Westcliffe, CO that features a lake and is rated as moderate.
+Lakes of the Clouds is a 11.8 mile moderately trafficked out and back trail located near Westcliffe, Colorado that features a lake and is rated as moderate.
 The trail is primarily used for hiking and mountain biking and is accessible from April until December.

 Directions from : Take Hermit Road west out of Westcliffe to where the jeep road intersects the Rainbow Trail.
 The sign is hard to find.
 It is off to the right on the north side of the road, after you get into the trees.
 Park along the road.

 Spectacular views; great fishing...just got back, this was my 1st real backpacking trip...6 days living in the woods...a childhood dream come true!
 The hike kicked my butt a lil bit but totally worth it...